IGLICT/DeepFaceVideoEditing/README.md

   python run_editing.py
   ```

+Edited frames will be saved in `edit/edit_video` directory.

 ### Face Merging and realignment
 Merge the face regions and realign generated frames into original frames.

   ```
   python video_merge.py
   ```

+Merged frames will be saved in `merge_images` directory.
+Final edited videos will be generated named as `merged.mp4`.

 ## Citation